Adult Soft Tissue Cancer (Sarcoma)- Symptoms, Diagnosis and Treatment

 A sarcoma may appear as a painless lump under the skin, often on an arm or a leg.
 Abdominal sarcomas may not cause symptoms until they become very large.
 See the doctor immediately, if you notice any of the symptoms:

-These symptoms may not exactly be caused by sarcoma, but they still need medical attention from a doctor.
+These symptoms may not exactly be caused by sarcoma, but they still need medical attention

 Tests and diagnosis of soft tissue sarcomas